vamikag/GeoNarrative/readme.md

 An interactive geo‑narrative exploring my favorite restaurants in Seattle.
 Built with Mapbox GL JS and Scrollama for the UW Geography Lab 07.

+I used AI in this assignment for debugging as it kept saying my mapbox token was exposed and did not let me upload files.
+I did not use AI to write or complete any components where AI use is prohibited.
+If AI was used for debugging or development, I am able to explain the relevant code and decisions.

 🔗 **Live map:** -  https://vamikag.github.io/GeoNarrative/

 ## Features